 10. Day Trip to Reims – Champagne Region

 A half or full day trip to Reims is a wonderful option in December.
 The hills might not be filled with bright greens or autumn yellows, but the crowds are at an absolute minimum this time of year.

 You might get lucky like we did and have your group tour turn into a private tour!
 We were the only ones on the Veuve Clicquot tour, which I highly recommend.

 Reims is an easy 45 minute train from Paris and the town center is easily walkable.
 Uber is available here and many champagne caves are a quick 10 to 15 minute ride away.
 The Reims cathedral is stunning and has a worthwhile Christmas market surrounding it.

 Visiting the Champagne region made for a quick and easy getaway from Paris.

-I hope this post helped you plan your trip to Paris at Christmas time.
+I hope this post helps with your planning for Paris at Christmas time.
 Between magical window displays, festively lit streets, Christmas sweets, and visiting the Paris Christmas markets, you're sure to have a memorable holiday trip.